Roxyi/subway/README.md

 ![preview](assets/preview.jpg)

 A platform for a detailed analysis on MTA subway ridership.
+Data is from MTA open data.
+Joined the stops locations and riderships data in QGIS and exported the geojson.
+Uploaded the geojson to Mapbox Studio and used Mapbox GL JS for the front-end map rendering.

 ## Getting Started
 Clone the repo